 Clearwater Community Volunteers Center offers a Cuddly afternoon to foster families for Teddy Bear Day

-On September 7th, 2019, the Pinellas County Foster and Adoptive Parents Association held a “Build a Bear” Teddy Bear Event at the Clearwater Community Volunteers Center in downtown Clearwater.
-The event was held in honor of National Teddy Bear Day.

-CLEARWATER, FLORIDA, US, September 12, 2019 /EINPresswire.com/ -- September 7th 2019, the Pinellas County Foster and Adoptive Parents Association celebrated National Teddy Bear Day in style at the Clearwater Community Volunteers Center (CCV).
-Over 50 foster families attended the event, where kids had the opportunity to pick a stuffed bear, dress it up and accessorized it.
+/EIN News/ -- CLEARWATER, Fla., Sept.
+12, 2019 (GLOBE NEWSWIRE) -- September 7th 2019, the Pinellas County Foster and Adoptive Parents Association celebrated National Teddy Bear Day in style at the Clearwater Community Volunteers Center (CCV).
+Over 50 foster families attended the event, where kids had the opportunity to pick a stuffed bear, dress it up and accessorize it.

 “Though no one is sure who actually founded Teddy Bear Day,” said Michael Chevrot, the Director of the CCV Center, “there is no reason why children should not celebrate one of the most popular toys in the United States.”